 - You are pregnant

 - There is any possibility that you may be pregnant

-- You are breastfeeding
+- You are breast feeding

-- You weigh over 30 stones (200 kilos).
+- · You weigh over 30 stones (200 kilos).

-How do I prepare for this scan?
+How do I prepare for these scan?

 There are no restrictions regarding eating or drinking.
 If you are taking any medication, you may continue to take this as normal.